kolenaIO/kolena/docs/metrics/geometry-matching.md

 ### COCO

-Microsoft's [COCO (Common Objects in Context)](https://cocodataset.org) evaluation has a couple more things to consider when matching inference geometries.
+[COCO (Common Objects in Context)](https://cocodataset.org) evaluation has a couple more things to consider when matching inference geometries.
 First, similarly to how `difficult` ground truths are treated in [PASCAL VOC](#pascal-voc-2012), COCO benchmark labels its ground truth annotations with an `iscrowd` field to specify when a ground truth includes multiple objects.
 Ground truths marked `iscrowd`, and any inferences matched with them, are **excluded** from the matched results.